AmericanCouncils/fiendish-bundle/README.md

     [group:foobar]

-The group section is deliberately empty in the config; Fiendish will be adding and removing processes in that group dynamically.
+The group section is deliberately empty; Fiendish will be adding and removing processes in that group dynamically.

 ## Writing a Daemon